Making the Most of the Rest of the School Year (Copy) (Copy)

 Building Leadership Teams: Interventions for the System

 BLTs look across grades and ask, “What in our system is helping or getting in the way of reading success?”
-In the book, we describe using data to write “interventions for your system”—adjusting schedules, staffing, materials, and coaching based on patterns in the data, then monitoring impact over time.
+The job of the BLT is to support teachers to have strong success within their classrooms every day.

 District Leadership Teams: Coherence and Vision